Joe-Khawand/Juggling-RL/README.md

 You will find two jupyter notebooks inside the __src__ directory:
 - RL_DPS is our implementation using the Direct Policy Search Method
-- RL_DDPG is our implementation using deep deterministic policy gradient
+- RL is our implementation using deep deterministic policy gradient

 Simply run all the cells to see results.